 NORTH KESSOCK VILLAGE HALL COVID-19 UPDATE

-All the usual measures continue to apply, such as mandatory wearing of face coverings, increasing ventilation, collecting test and protect data, good hand hygiene and regular cleaning of surfaces.
-But to comply with steps to reduce crowding and limit social contact between households, physical distancing has been reintroduced.
-Clearly this will affect capacity limits (see below).
-Given the ease with which the virus is transmitted, the physical distancing is set at 2 metres.
+All the usual measures continue to apply, such as the recommended wearing of face coverings, increasing ventilation, collecting test and protect data, good hand hygiene and regular cleaning of surfaces.

 Everyone is encouraged to take a lateral flow test before attending an event or social gathering.
 Home test kits are freely available from pharmacies and also online.
 North Kessock Village Hall has decided to add testing as a recommended safety measure for updating their hire criteria.